 Situated 40 km from the Indo-Tibetan border, Tabo lies between Reckong Peo and Kaza.
 Providing the most scenic and striking views of the Spiti Valley.
 Dalai Lama once announced that he believes the Tabo Monastery to be one of the holiest places and he wishes to retire here.

-Spread across an area of 6300 sq., the monastery comprises of nine temples, four stupas, Gompas and a handful of cave shrines.
+Spread across an area of 6300 sq., the monastery comprises nine temples, four stupas, Gompas, and a handful of cave shrines.
 The monastery is home to several thankas, mural, and statues along with paintings that depict the culture and history of the Himalayan region.

 Just above the monastery, Tabo cavers have been used by the monks for dwelling in harsh winters.
 Today, these caves are used for meditation.

 In total, there are nine temples in the monastery complex, scattered multi-axially within the wall enclosure.
 While the main temple is easily the most alluring of the lot with its life-size sculptures and lots to explore, the other temples have a lot to offer as well.

 The nine temples of the monastery are –

 - The Temple of the Enlightened Gods (Tug-Lha-Khang)

 - The Bodhisattva Maitreya Temple (Byams-Pa Chen-Po Lha-Khang)